 - Give a 1/4 cup of pignoli nuts a light toasting.
 Medium-low heat for 5-7 minutes in a nonstick pan is all it takes, but pay attention and move them around so they don’t burn.

-- In a large platter arrange all the radicchio leaves.
+- On a large platter arrange all the radicchio leaves.
 Whisk the dressing and spoon it over the leaves.
 Don’t use too much, there’s no need to overdress the salad.
 The extra dressing can be served on the side.
 Shave the Parmigiano Reggiano cheese over the top with a vegetable peeler.

 - Sprinkle the toasted pignoli nuts and the zest over the top and serve.

 This is a great summertime salad.
 As I said in the instructions, go easy on the dressing and save it for anyone who desires more.
 Some people just love a ton of dressing.

 - Radicchio – Though radicchio has that uniquely bitter taste, many other lettuces can be used successfully in this recipe.
 Try romaine or Boston lettuce.
 Keep the pieces large so that they catch the orange pine nut vinaigrette.